 Simply put, it’s a way for banks and credit card companies to know how creditworthy you are.
 If you have a high credit utilization score, your credit score will fall.

 The best way to keep track of your credit utilization is to stay out of debt.
 If you have credit cards or other debt, you’ll need to calculate your credit card utilization.
 This will determine if you have too much debt and need to cut back.
+(Learn about other personal finance ratios here).

 How do you calculate credit utilization?